Collocations for trust - noun

 Investing in a unit trust reduces risks for small investors.

-VERB + TRUST
+VERB + trust

-hold sth in/on, keep sth in
+keep sth in

 The proceeds will be held in trust for the children until they are eighteen.